Skip to contents

 if (FALSE) { # \dontrun{

-# Load a dataset by name and language
+# Load a dataset by name and assign to global environment

 } # }